Charles Stewart Drewry

 Died in Richmond.

 Buried in East Sheen Cemetery.

-On 21st October, 1872, Charles was 2nd engineer on board the 'Baroda' travelling from the Port of Galle, carrying mail and passengers to Australia.
+Charles, aged 30, was 2nd engineer on board the 'Baroda' travelling from the Port of Galle, carrying mail and passengers to Australia.

 In 1873, the ship is in quarantine in Sydney harbour because of a smallpox epidemic.

 "The run-down Quarantine Station had become unsuitable for passenger quarantine, and particularly for first and second class passenger accommodation ..
-The passengers were kept aboard .. ship, because the station could not adequately house them.
-The inadequacy was further publicised during the quarantine of the Baroda in 1873, when first class passengers had to do their own washing."
+The passengers were kept aboard the ship, because the station could not adequately house them.
+The inadequacy was .. publicised during the quarantine of the Baroda in 1873, when first class passengers had to do their own washing.

 The birth announcement has Charles, in 1876, a member of the crew of the P&O ship the SS Nepaul.

 (A passenger on the Nepaul, C. R Williams wrote 'Letters written during a trip to southern India & Ceylon in the winter of 1876-1877')

 The SS Nepaul ran aground in 1890, near Plymouth, when she was homeward bound from Calcutta to London - but this was some time after Charles had left the ship.